 It’s pleasing to see that the climactic events of the last episode haven’t been brushed under the rug, as we’re granted a final farewell to the fallen in a moving sequence that also hammered home just how destructive the battle was for the Northern-Targaryen alliance.
 But just as there must be time to mourn, there should also be time to celebrate.

 In many ways, this episode feels like a continuation of the happy ending saga that formed much of the first two episodes this series.
 Gendry is named Lord of the Stormlands and proposes to Arya!
 Sam and Gilly survived and are having a baby!
 Brienne and Jaime FINALLY get it on!
 This is all well and good, but we can never trust Game of Thrones when it comes to happy endings.
-Nope, Arya’s #NotAboutThatLife, Jaime’s still crushin’ on his sister, and Jon doesn’t even say a proper goodbye to Ghost.
-Sad times, people.
+Nope, Arya dipped, Jaime’s still crushin’ on his sister, and Jon doesn’t even say a proper goodbye to Ghost.
+Sad times, guys.

-In another tense scene, Daenerys goes a little loopy and begs Jon not to tell anyone he’s secretly a Targaryen; she wants the Iron Throne, whatever it takes – hats off to Emilia Clarke, she really sells Dany’s desperation and ambition.
-But that secret shouldn’t be too hard to keep, Ned Stark went to the grave with it.
-Well apparently the Stark kids didn’t inherit his tight lips.
-Sansa tells Tyrion about two minutes after she swore not to tell anyone, but at the rate Dany’s going, that may not be a bad thing.
+In another tense scene, Daenerys goes a little loopy and begs Jon not to tell anyone he’s secretly a Targaryen; she wants the Iron Throne, whatever it takes.
+Hats off to Emilia Clarke, she really sells Dany’s desperation and ambition.
+But that secret shouldn’t be too hard to keep, should it?
+Ned Stark went to the grave with it.
+Apparently the Stark kids didn’t inherit his tight lips.
+Sansa tells Tyrion about two minutes after she swore not to tell anyone, but at the rate Dany’s going, this may not be a bad thing.